Meet the ERM Faculty

 Tim Wiseman, MBA, ARM-E

-Tim is the university risk officer for the University of Oklahoma with duties on the Norman, Oklahoma City (Health Sciences) and Tulsa campuses.
-Tim is also a contributing faculty member for Public Risk Management Association (PRIMA) Enterprise Risk Management (ERM) education program and board member for the University Risk Management and Insurance Association (URMIA).
-He has previously served in risk management positions with the University of Wyoming as chief risk officer from 2019-2024 and East Carolina University (assistant vice chancellor for enterprise risk management and military affairs) from 2009-2019.
-Tim earned the Associate in Risk Management - Enterprise-Wide Risk Management (ARM-E) designation in 2012, and is a certified defense financial manager (RET), with a B.S. in business administration from the University of Arkansas, an MBA from Syracuse University, and an M.S. in national resource strategy from the Industrial College of the Armed Forces.
+Tim is the university risk officer for the University of Oklahoma with duties in Norman, Oklahoma City (health sciences) and Tulsa campuses.
+Tim is also a contributing faculty member for Public Risk Management Association (PRIMA) who also served as a board of directors member for the University Risk Management and Insurance Association (URMIA) from 2021-2024.
+His risk management experience includes time at the University of Wyoming as the chief risk officer (2019-2024) and at East Carolina University where he served as the assistant vice chancellor for enterprise risk management and military affairs (2009-2019).
+Tim earned the Associate in Risk Management – Enterprise Risk Management (ARM-E) designation in 2012, and previously held the Certified Defense Financial Manager with Acquisition (CDFM-A) designation.
+He received a B.S. in business administration from the University of Arkansas, an MBA from Syracuse University and an M.S. in national resource strategy from the Industrial College of the Armed Forces.
 A recognized ERM practitioner, he presents regularly in auditing, financial and risk management forums.
 Prior to entering the risk management field, Tim served in various command and staff positions for 26 years as a finance officer and resource manager in the U.S. Army including service as a congressional budget liaison.

 How do you currently use the ISO 31000 standard on your job?